How To Prevent Dirty Furnace Filters Releasing Carbon Monoxide

 Risk Factors

-• Infants and children because they breathe faster than adults and thus inhale more CO
+• Infants and children because they breathe faster than adults and so inhale more CO

 • Fetuses because CO crosses the placenta and binds to fetal Hb with a high affinity for the gas